Family Information for Commencement

-A Fredonia tradition continues on Friday, May 18 at 7:30 p.m., in King Concert Hall when the Michael C. Rockefeller Arts Center presents “Commencement Eve on Broadway: Music from ‘Phantom of the Opera,’ ‘Les Misérables’ and More”
+A Fredonia tradition continues on Friday, May 17 at 7:30 p.m., in King Concert Hall when the Michael C. Rockefeller Arts Center presents “'My Fair Lady' in Concert”

-All seats are reserved, and due to the popularity of the event, early ticket purchase is recommended.
+All seats are reserved for this DFT Communications Pops Series Event, and due to the popularity of the event, early ticket purchase is recommended.

 Tickets are $22, $27, $32 and $37, depending on seat location, and are available at the Fredonia Ticket Office in the Williams Center.
-Orders will be made by telephone with Visa or MasterCard.
+Orders can be made by telephone with Visa, MasterCard, Discover or American Express.